Root Cause

 By using data to guide support content, we didn’t just reduce volume.
 We helped people use their benefits better.

-That’s good for participants, good for business—and very good for compliance.
+That’s good for participants, business, and compliance.